 They will keep you amused for hours with their antics.

-Kakariki birds are extremely vocal and love to sing.
+Kakariki birds create a lot of sounds and love to sing.

 They are particularly fond of singing in the morning when the sun comes up.